ShivamP96/ExecuteProgram/JS Arrays.md

 Don't be afraid to use **reduce** in simple cases.
 But sometimes you'll struggle to read or write a complex **reduce**.
 In those cases, it's best to give up on the **reduce** and use a loop.
 Six easy lines of al loop code are better than one confusing **reduce** line.

+---

+## New and fill

+The **fill** method fills an arrray with a given value.
+Any existing values will be overwritten by that value.